Compare Cigna's Health Care Reform Plans

 It’s your choice:

-- Deductibles that range between $1,250 and $5,500.
+- In-network deductibles that range between $1,000 and $5,500.

-- Coinsurance levels including 60/40, 70/30, 80/20 or 0%.
+- In-network coinsurance levels including 60/40, 70/30, 80/20 or 0%.

-- Different copay levels for office visits with primary care and specialist physicians before you meet your annual out-of-pocket maximum.
+- Different copay levels for office visits with primary care and specialist physicians before you meet your annual in-network out-of-pocket maximum.

 These examples might help you decide: